 - These educational videos will be available through our website as well as for public broadcast use.
 All videos of inductees will be added to make our website more interactive and engaging.
 Help the Hall create, preserve and amplify their unique stories of struggle, accomplishment and wisdom.

-Rocky Mountain PBS and the Colorado Women’s Hall of Fame will debut a new broadcast series “Great Colorado Women”.
-The pilot of the series will premier on Thursday, February 1st, at 8pm MT on Rocky Mountain PBS channel 6 in Denver.
+Rocky Mountain PBS and the Colorado Women’s Hall of Fame debuted a new broadcast series “Great Colorado Women”.
+The pilot of the series will premiered on Thursday, February 1st, at 8pm MT on Rocky Mountain PBS channel 6 in Denver.
 The series will focus on historic and contemporary Colorado women and their little known, under-reported achievements in a five-episode series in early 2018.
+Click Links below to see all the videos aired.

 Produced by the Colorado Women’s Hall of Fame (CWHF), the multi-season series will feature more